 The Annual ‘A Simple Act of Kindness’ Contest is inspired by Catherine Ryan Hyde’s book Pay it Forward, this contest is open to students from grades K – 12 and helps students to understand how acts of kindness can make a difference in the world.
 Submissions are accepted online.

-Reference and Research Library will house approximately 8,000 volumes and features sections with children’s literature, teaching resources, and materials in over 15 foreign languages, as well as copies of the 2,500 testimonies from the HDEC’s Oral History Library Collection.
+The Reference and Research Library Collection houses approximately 10,000 volumes and features sections with children’s literature, teaching resources, and materials in over 15 foreign languages, as well as copies of the 2,500 testimonies from The HDEC’s Oral History Library Collection.
 The library will be open after Phase II construction concludes.

 Interactive Learning Center is a priority for the HDEC Museum Capital Campaign.
 The HDEC Interactive Learning Center will feature smart tables and Survivor Holograms.